Ceratioidei: Mechanisms

 Subsequent studies discovered that the sexes of even the smallest larvae (2-3 mm in total length) can be determined through the early development of the illicium, appearing as a small undifferentiated papilla on the snout of female larvae; thus the idea of sex being determined through attachment and non-attachment is unfounded.

-In non-parasitic species, so far including black seadevils, footballfishes, double anglers, whipnose angler, and most genera of dreamers; both sexes mature independently, without requiring fusion, with the males attaching temporarily.
-Indeed, there is no evidence of sexual parasitism, and where males of the black seadevils were observed to attach firmly to their mates, there was no evidence of fusion.
+In non-parasitic species, so far including black seadevils, footballfishes, double anglers, whipnose angler, and most genera of dreamers; both sexes mature independently, without requiring fusion, and the males attach temporarily.
+Indeed, there is no evidence of sexual parasitism in this group: despite males of the black seadevils having been observed attaching firmly to their mates, there was no evidence of fusion.
 The denticular apparatus in these males enable them to attach to the females and presumably to capture prey items as well, as food has been found in some males of these species, (Note: The prey being chaetognaths and small crustaceans, though in some species these may remain from feedings prior to full metamorphosis) and they continue to grow after metamorphosis (Note: Males increase in length by 6.5–12 mm, significant when the largest individuals of these males are 16.5–39 mm long) even after depleting the energy stores within their livers.
 It is probable that these males only attach to females once they are ready to spawn.

-Facultative parasitism is known in fanfins and the plainchin dreamarms and Bertella, the latter pair being Oneirodids.
+Facultative parasitism is known in fanfins along with the plainchin dreamarm and Bertella, the latter pair being Oneirodids.
 This method is an intermediate between non-parasitism and obligate; both sexes mature independently, but males attach regardless of the female's maturity.
 If both are sexually mature, they spawn, fertilization occurs, and the male presumably detaches to recover, feed, and search for another mate.
 If either partner aren't ready to spawn, the male attaches until they are ready; the longer he remains attached, the greater the chances are of him fusing and becoming a sexual parasite.